Exakis/sociolRoom/README.md

 ##Configuration
 * Clone the repository
-* Create on the root folder a .config with 2 files secretAppSettings.config and secretConnectionStrings.config
+* Create a folder named .config on the root folder with 2 files: secretAppSettings.config and secretConnectionStrings.config
 * Replace with your keys
 *
 secretAppSettings.config